 Participants who receive LTSS may be eligible to receive out-of-area LTSS services when traveling.
 The Provider or Participant should contact the Service Coordination Department at 1-833-280-8508 (TTY: 711) for prior authorization.
-Representatives are available from 8 a.m. to 5 p.m.
-Monday through Friday.
+Representatives are available Monday through Friday between 8 a.m. and 5 p.m.